skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

     * The reason I did it was because the previous attempt at preventing the RC circuit from feeding current back to the clock signal (and hence to the other modules and disrupting the clock cycles) using a LED (a diode, which forces current to go one way only) was unsuccessful as the LED seemed to drop too much voltage and the RAM couldn't write anything at all (here I'm assuming that the reason it didn't write was because the voltage to the mux input was too low, did not have equipment to assert it).
 Luckily the inverter outputs seem to include diodes as the datasheet sugested, and the output pin allowed a voltage from 0 up to \\(V_{cc}\\), so I did not have to worry about the capacitor damaging the inverter, apparently the diodes of chip had a smaller voltage drop than the yellow LED I used.
     * \\(\overline{MI}\\) shares the same signal with the RC circuit, but I don't care if \\(\overline{MI}\\) get's double clock pulses, (it just saves the same thing twice), as it does not cause any harm and breadboard real estate is expensive.
   * I've also trimed the power supply cables as they were a bit burnt in the top, I might have accidentally removed them from the breadboard before disconnecting the power supply and I might have shortcircuit them.
 This could have created resistance and limit the power supplied to the breadboards
-  * At this stage, I haven't repalced the RAM tri-state buffer jumperwires for hookupuwires, so the RAM loads random values when nobody is outputting to the BUS, but both registers A and B seem to load 00000000 default values, so whether using hookup wires for the RAM buffer fixes the issue or not is not a big deal since we can work around this issue by loading the registers first, then moving that value to the RAM.
+  * At this stage, I haven't repalced the RAM tri-state buffer jumperwires for hookupuwires, so the RAM loads random values when nobody is outputting to the Bus, but both registers A and B seem to load 00000000 default values, so whether using hookup wires for the RAM buffer fixes the issue or not is not a big deal since we can work around this issue by loading the registers first, then moving that value to the RAM.
   * The problem of the RAM writting things at random times on programming mode without pressing the button is because Ben's default schematic leaves the input floating when the button is unpushed, hoping that the active low pin will recognise the floating input as high, but since power is not reliable is better not to have it as a floating input and use a pull-up resistor instead, a 1k should do the trick.
   * In hindishgt, the issues seemed to be power bugs

 ![404]({{ site.url }}/images/8bit/ram/clock.PNG)
 [Open tinkercad](https://www.tinkercad.com/things/lQOtIEjyHny-555-timer-p12)
-* This doesnt fix the problem when inserting manual data to the RAM and having a register listening to the BUS, which regardless receiving not clock pulse, writes some garbage (so always disconnect registers from the BUS when writting manual input into the RAM)
+* This doesnt fix the problem when inserting manual data to the RAM and having a register listening to the Bus, which regardless receiving not clock pulse, writes some garbage (so always disconnect registers from the Bus when writting manual input into the RAM)
-  * Apparently got fixed after replacing jumperwires with hookup wires and moving the BUS leds and pull-down resistors to the bottom of the computer
+  * Apparently got fixed after replacing jumperwires with hookup wires and moving the Bus leds and pull-down resistors to the bottom of the computer
 * I have also also decided to invert HLT and make it active high like Ben, it may make the instruction decoder easier if I have the same signals as him.
 * After replacing the jumperwires with hookup wires everything seems to work fine besides writing to the RAM
   * Loading an empty bus gives random values for the RAM only (registers A and B seem to store all 0's)